FuzzyGrim/blog/_posts/posts/2021-06-21-privacy-alternatives.md

 tags: [privacy, foss]
 ---

 This post includes a curated list of apps and tools that I recommend.
-All the apps listed here are open-source, privacy respecting and  free as [freeware](https://en.wikipedia.org/wiki/Freeware) AND [freedom](https://en.wikipedia.org/wiki/Free_software).
+All the apps listed here are open-source, privacy respecting and  free as [freeware](https://en.wikipedia.org/wiki/Freeware) and [freedom](https://en.wikipedia.org/wiki/Free_software).

 With growing concerns about online privacy and personal data security, more people than ever are considering alternatives to products from large proprietary companies.
-The main purpose of this post is to show some **easy to set up and use alternatives** to help those who are just starting to switch.
+The main purpose of this post is to show some **easy to set up and use** alternatives to help those who are just starting to switch.

 ## Social Media